-March 7, 8, 9
+March 7, 8

 Dana Point Historical Society Walking Tour of Town Center At 2 PM meet the guide at 34091 Pacific Coast Hwy (corner of Blue Lantern and PCH) for the historic town center Walking Tour.
 See and hear the stories of commercial buildings, private homes and landmarks c.
 1924 to 1939, that represent the city’s early development.
 A free Walking Tour brochure of Dana Point is included.
 For more information, call 949-248-8121 or firstname.lastname@example.org.
 FREE – donations gladly accepted.

-the sandy beach and grassy areas.
-Activities include cultural demonstrations, Polynesian displays, fun-filled activities for children and adults such as lei-making, ‘fire’ knife and hula/Tahitian dancing, poi-ball twirling, air-brush tattoos and unique face-painting, coconut husking, outrigger canoe rides…even a Hukilau, to name a few!
+Polynesian Connection – The Hula Connection (Leinani Hula Hui’ana) presents a day of Polynesian culture, live entertainment, music, dance, food, drink and hands-on educational experiences for participants of all ages!
+This exciting event will be offered from 10AM to 4PM at Baby Beach, to span the entire grassy area.
+Activities include cultural demonstrations, Polynesian displays, fun-filled activities for children and adults such as lei-making, ‘fire’ knife and hula/Tahitian dancing, poi-ball twirling, air-brush tattoos and unique face-painting and coconut husking, to name a few!
 A ‘kau kau’ (food) area offers a taste of Polynesian local favorites – – Spam Musubi, Hawaiian plate lunch, shave ice and more!!

 In the evening, enjoy an authentic luau at the OC Sailing and Events Center from 5:30 – 9 PM.